trimstray/nginx-admins-handbook/doc/RULES.md

   > Rule of thumb: If much time is spent blocked on I/O, worker processes should be increased further.

   > Increasing the number of worker processes is a great way to overcome a single CPU core bottleneck, but may opens a whole [new set of problems](https://blog.cloudflare.com/the-sad-state-of-linux-socket-balancing/).

+  Official NGINX documentation say:

+  > _When one is in doubt, setting it to the number of available CPU cores would be a good start (the value "auto" will try to autodetect it). [...] running one worker process per CPU core - makes the most efficient use of hardware resources._

 ###### Example